drizopoulos/website/content/home/CV.md

 +++

-A current version of my CV that contains all of my publications: [pdf](pdf/CV.pdf).
+A full list of my publications and grants can be found in my [CV](pdf/CV.pdf).